What is stereotactic radiation therapy?

 Research at Northwell

-Advances in radiation oncology are continuously happening at Northwell Cancer Institute.
-Through our alliances with the leading research organization Cold Spring Harbor Laboratory, we participate in investigator-initiated trials to offer the most leading-edge immunotherapies to patients.
+Advances in radiation oncology are continuously happening at Northwell Health Cancer Institute, allowing us to provide better care and more innovative technologies and treatments for patients.
+Through alliances with leading research organizations such as Cold Spring Harbor Laboratory, we participate in investigator-initiated trials to offer the most leading-edge therapies available.

-Northwell Health Cancer Institute is recognized for its commitment to providing pioneering treatment for cancer patients.
-The ongoing focus on improving cancer treatments has contributed to significant advancements that are improving the quality of lives and increasing the number of cancer survivors.
+Northwell Health Cancer Institute is recognized worldwide for its commitment to providing pioneering treatment for cancer patients.
+Our ongoing focus on improving cancer treatments has contributed to significant advancements that are improving quality of life and survival rates for cancer patients.

 What to expect